Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 WantedBy=sysinit.target
 ```

-This final unit in the chain restarts the systemd daemon, allowing it to properly resolve any previously broken symlinks during the boot, and start or enable them if necessary.
+This final unit in the chain restarts the systemd daemon, allowing it to properly resolve any previously broken symlinks during the boot, before starting or enabling them if necessary.

 > **Tailscale user?** A similar strategy can be used after performing `systemd-sysext merge` if you happen to also use [Tailscale on your Steam Deck](https://tailscale.com/blog/steam-deck/) to make sure it starts at boot.